 Alternatively, try plugging a USB keyboard into your TV’s USB port and use the direction keys in combination with any Menu buttons or similar on the TV case to navigate the internal menus and connect to your home network.

-Hisense Support & Warranty
+Hisense TV Support and Warranty

-It goes without saying that if you are still within the one year warranty period, then you should contact Hisense, who will most likely come to you and simply replace the panel in your TV.
+It goes without saying that if you are still within the one-year warranty period, then you should contact Hisense, who will most likely come to you and simply replace the panel in your TV.

 You can call Hisense on: